naw-db/naw-db.github.io/README.dev.md

 #### 3.3 To run E2E tests in a docker against your local website
 * This can be used to simulate/troubleshoot the Cypress GitHub Action which is used in PR dry-run.
-* First, run a testing build locally on your host OS: `yarn install && yarn run develop`
-    * It has to be a testing build, not a production build.
-Otherwise, Cypress might have issues loading the pages fully because there will be external references that are otherwise disabled in testing build.
 * Run command: `docker run -it --network="host" -v $PWD:/e2e -w /e2e cypress/included:latest --browser chrome`

 ### 4. Publish to GitHub Pages